Geometry-Enabled Radiation from Structured Paraxial Electrons

 In conclusion, we developed a general QED framework for paraxial structured charged particles in axisymmetric, $z$-dependent external fields.
-A key consequence is that these states can radiate in a locally field-free region: the emission amplitude retains a geometric ``memory'' of the prior evolution through the Ermakov scaling $b(z)$ (and $b'(z)$), and in the appropriate limit the rate recovers Landau-like transition scaling while being governed primarily by the finite-length edges rather than the bulk.
+A key consequence is that these states can radiate in a locally field-free region within a finite observation window.
+The emission amplitude retains a geometric ``memory'' of the prior evolution through the Ermakov scaling $b(z)$ and $b'(z)$, and in the appropriate limit the rate recovers Landau-like transition scaling, while the field-free contribution remains a boundary effect induced by the inherited state curvature rather than a bulk process.
 The phase cancellation that would suppress emission in an exactly field-free region is fragile, so weak background fields can modify the accumulated phase and may \emph{increase} the net rate.
 Finally, breathing (nonstationary Landau) structured states \cite{Silenko_2021,KarlovetsNJP2021} in inhomogeneous \cite{Filina_2023,Filina_2025} can be manipulated to enhance or suppress emission by tailoring $b(z)$, providing a geometric control knob for tunable radiation from structured electron beams.
 Beyond the dipole channel, transitions with $\Delta \ell>1$ exhibit a saddle-point structure in the emission integral, leading to a preference for higher-order OAM-changing processes.
 In the paraxial large-$\chi$ regime these channels are parametrically suppressed as $\sim 1/\chi$ relative to the dipole contribution; however, when $\chi\sim\mathcal{O}(1)$ they are no longer suppressed and can dominate the dipole rate.